Ahmed I: Death

-Ahmed I died of typhus and gastric bleeding on 22 November 1617 at the Topkapı Palace, Istanbul.
+Ahmed I died of typhus and gastric bleeding on 22 November 1617 at the Topkapı Palace, Constantinople.
 He was buried in Ahmed I Mausoleum, Sultan Ahmed Mosque.
-He was succeeded by his younger half-brother Şehzade Mustafa as Sultan Mustafa I. Later three of Ahmed's sons ascended to the throne: Osman II (r.
+He was succeeded by his younger half-brother Şehzade Mustafa as Sultan Mustafa I. Later, three of Ahmed's sons ascended to the throne: Osman II (r.
 1618–22), Murad IV (r.
 1623–40) and Ibrahim (r.
 1640–48).

 Family

-Ahmed had two known concubines and many unnamed ones, mothers of the other princes and princesses.
+Ahmed had three known consorts and many unnamed ones, mothers of the other princes and princesses.